Who

 Savings for the customer, and new revenue streams for TDB

-Cymonz has been able to create a fantastic outcome for Tonga as a County and Tonga Development Bank.
+Cymonz has been able to create a fantastic outcome for Tonga as a county and for Tonga Development Bank.

-They were able to launch quickly and focus on promoting the platform to overseas Tongan migrant workers that had New Zealand and Australian Bank Accounts.
+TDB were able to launch quickly and focus on promoting the platform to overseas Tongan migrant workers that had New Zealand and Australian bank accounts.

 Each transaction means savings for Tonga, savings for the customer, and new revenue streams for Tonga Development Bank.

-The amount saved per transaction for a remitter is between 10 to 15%, compared to sending money through traditional methods such as Banks and Money Services Businesses (MSB’S).
+The amount saved per transaction for a remitter is between 7.5 - 12%, compared to sending money through traditional methods such as Banks and Money Services Businesses (MSB’s).

-The remittance platform has also allowed local importers to be able to receive better pricing from the Bank.
+The remittance platform has also allowed local importers to be able to receive better pricing from TDB

-As a result, Tonga Development Bank and Ave Pa’anga Pau have been able to successfully increase the GDP of Tonga with more than a quarter of the country’s GDP coming from remittances.
+As a result of this ongoing initative, Tonga Development Bank and Ave Pa’anga Pau have been able to successfully increase the GDP of Tonga.

 Back to all Case Studies